joshbrew/DIY_DOT/README.md

 ### What you need to make it work:
-* We are working on boards here with LED compatibility, need to add support for the TLC5955DCA.
-See [nRF5x Biosensing Boards](https://github.com/brainsatplay/nrf5x-biosensing-boards) Includes 16 channel support, you can add more which we'll try eventually.
+* LED driver microcontroller with PWM driver, we've got a WIP firmware for the RP2040
 * 48 GPIO or some kind of relay to drive the LEDs which need to be flashed independently.
 Can be done by stringing multiple cheap boards together via RX/TX pins (will publish examples eventually).
 * We recommend narrow-coned LEDs to minimize scalp interference for short separation channels.
 * Add light pipes over PD and LED areas to get better contact.